endothermiic/ML_Notes/README.md

 If you find any errors, have suggestions for improvements, or would like to contribute additional content, please feel free to submit a pull request.

 ## License
-The content in this repository is released under the [Creative CommonsL License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content in this repository is released under the [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Disclaimer
 These course notes are not officially endorsed by Google.
 Any errors or ommissions are unintentional and not the responsibility of the author.